-The narrow-gauge Washington Park and Zoo Railway offers a nostalgic, kid-friendly way to explore the zoo and other Washington Park attractions, including the International Rose Test Garden and the Rose Garden Children’s Park.
+The narrow-gauge Washington Park and Zoo Railway offers a nostalgic, kid-friendly way to explore the zoo.
 In addition to carrying passengers, the steam-powered trains also transport U.S. mail, making this the last railroad to continuously offer mail service.
 Just drop your letters or postcards onboard the locomotives or in mailboxes on the zoo grounds to get them hand-canceled with the Washington Park and Zoo Railway stamp.

 Ways to save at the zoo

-- Admission is just $4 on the second Tuesday of each month.
+- Admission is just $5 on the second Tuesday of each month (September through May).